Skip to main content

 Tenant Audit Rights in a Commercial Lease: The Mechanics

-Most well-negotiated commercial leases include an audit clause — the contractual right to inspect the landlord's books and records supporting CAM charges.
-These rights are not automatic under most state laws; they exist only if your lease grants them.
-If you don't have an audit clause, your leverage is limited to informal dispute and litigation.
+Most well-negotiated commercial leases include an audit clause, the contractual right to inspect the landlord's books and records supporting CAM charges.
+These rights are not automatic under most state laws.
+They exist only if your lease grants them.
+If you do not have an audit clause, your bargaining position is limited to informal dispute and litigation.

-Your lease's audit clause is one of the most financially consequential provisions in the document — and one of the most frequently ignored until it's too late.
+Your lease's audit clause is one of the most financially consequential provisions in the document, and one of the most frequently ignored until it is too late.
 A 50,000-square-foot tenant paying $8.50/sf in CAM has $425,000 at stake annually.
 A 5% billing error costs $21,250 per year.
-Over a 10-year lease, that's over $200,000 in overpayments if you never audit.
+Over a 10-year lease, that is over $200,000 in overpayments if you never audit.

 What the Audit Clause Controls